Vitamin D testing explained

 - If your vitamin D (25‐OHD) levels are ≥ 50 nmol/L, then you’re likely to have adequate vitamin D. Your levels should be slightly higher in summer to allow for decreases in the colder months.

-- If your vitamin D (25‐OHD) levels are 12.5 nmol/L‐29 nmol/L then you’re likely to have a moderate vitamin D deficiency and your doctor may advise a vitamin D supplement to increase your body levels of vitamin D.
+- If your vitamin D (25‐OHD) levels are 12.5 nmol/L‐29 nmol/L then you’re likely to have a moderate vitamin D insufficiency and your doctor may advise a vitamin D supplement to increase your body levels of vitamin D.

 Do I need a vitamin D test?